adamliesko/go-thanks/README.md

 go-thanks --github-token GITHUB_TOKEN
 ```

-As an alternative, a project path can be specified
+As an alternative, a path to your Go project can be specified
-by adding `--path PATH` argument.
+by adding `--project-path PATH` argument.
 If no tokens are provided from the command line, `go-thanks` falls back to reading
-respective variables.
+respective environment variables `GITHUB_TOKEN` and `GITLAB_TOKEN`.

 ```
 Usage of ./go-thanks: